 People who feel like they are valued by the company they work for will display some unique characteristics such as these:

 - Higher job satisfaction

 - More happier and engaged

 - Greater productivity and performance

-A survey from the American Psychological Association found that feeling valued at work was linked to better physical and mental health and higher levels of employee engagement, satisfaction, and motivation.
+A survey from the American Psychological Association found that feeling valued at work was linked to better physical and mental health and higher employee engagement, satisfaction, and motivation.
 These things will help you establish a culture where people are retained, attracted, and develop meaningful relationships.

-Now that we have established the importance of making people feel values at work let’s look at some key ways to do the same.
+Now that we have established the importance of making people feel values at work, let’s look at some key ways to do the same.

 5 Great Ways To Make Your People Feel Valued At Work

 1. Reward And Recognize In A Meaningful Way